caprosset/useless-advices-generator/README.md

 ## Wireframes
-List of pages, and/or link to your sketchs
+List of pages, and/or link to my sketchs (TBD)

 ## Data structure